Outpatients and Outreach team

 Students are dual registered whilst they are with GHES and it our ambition that they will return to their main school when their health improves.
 It is important, therefore, to involve schools at all stages, from gathering baseline data and pupil information, feeding back to schools pupils' progress, and jointly attending meetings.
 Maintaining links with a student’s main school facilitates a successful and smooth reintegration, when a young person is well enough.

-Referrals are made by a medical consultant, community paediatrician or tier 3 CAMHS practitioner.
+Referrals are made by an NHS consultant, community paediatrician or a registered clinician of a child in treatment with CAMHS.
 Once a medical referral has been submitted, information is requested from schools to support the application.
 All evidence is carefully considered by the admissions panel before making a decision.